sunghyunjun/kaggle-vinbigdata-chest-xray-abnormalities-detection/README.md

 The overlapped bboxes in both train set and validation set were fused using nms.
 I tested it using batched_nms of torchvision, nms and wbf of ZFTurbo.

-14-class Efficientdet d4 896px 30 epochs without classifier
+14-class Efficientdet d4 896px 30 epochs without classifier, local cv on positive image only
 ||cv(mAP@iou=0.4)|public LB|private LB|
 |-|-|-|-|
 |torchvision batched_nms|0.4317|0.155|0.168|